Back to CSS

-How to assign different widths to flex items
+How do you assign different widths to items inside a flex container?

 Control flex item width with the `flex` shorthand: `flex-grow` (share of extra space), `flex-shrink` (share of overflow reduction), `flex-basis` (starting size). `flex: 1` makes items share space equally; different grow values or explicit `flex-basis`/`width` give different widths. `flex: 0 0 200px` fixes a width; `flex: 2` vs `flex: 1` makes a 2:1 ratio.